 How To Earn Delta SkyMiles

 Of course, the most obvious way to earn Delta SkyMiles is flying with Delta — the old butt-in-seat method.
 But, you have plenty of other ways to add to your SkyMiles balance.
 These include a suite of Delta co-branded credit cards, flying Delta partner airlines, transferring rewards points to Delta SkyMiles from other programs, and using SkyMiles shopping, dining, and travel portals.
-You also can purchase SkyMiles if needed.
+You also can buy Delta miles, although rates are typically too high to justify this option.

 Here are the four Delta SkyMiles personal American Express cards: